WORKSHOP

 Fırat Akova, Poedat Conference 2015, Istanbul, Turkey

-''The endeavor to define the ontological limit of the human body constituted the intersection of philosophical, biological, and theological initiatives as a captivating quest.
-Aside from innocent epistemological discussions, differentiating between body and out-of-body (along with immanence, which strives to explain the human with insulating patterns), has become a detrimental habit, a metaphysicalist tradition, and even an oppressive ideology.
-While immanence completes the impetus to place the body under the hegemony of a causal, rational, and figural order, it acquires fame for ignoring the explicit, relational, and transformative qualities with the limit it tries to create for the body.
-Immanence has been regenerated throughout history by means of discourse, politics, and aesthetics through two concepts, “monster” and "machine," despite the reality that the limit of the body can be expanded to the limit of being.
-In other words, the reality is that the body annihilates the crude borders continuously drawn to itself with its zoneness, which interacts, exchanges, and evolves.
+''The endeavor to define the ontological limit of the human body has long intersected philosophical, biological, and theological pursuits, presenting a captivating quest.
+Beyond innocent epistemological discussions, differentiating between the body and the out-of-body—along with immanence, which seeks to explain the human through insulating patterns—has evolved into a detrimental habit, a metaphysical tradition, and even an oppressive ideology.
+Immanence, while striving to place the body under the hegemony of a causal, rational, and figural order, gains notoriety for neglecting the explicit, relational, and transformative qualities it tries to constrain within its imposed limits.
+Historically, immanence has been perpetuated through discourse, politics, and aesthetics via the dual concepts of “monster” and "machine," despite the reality that the body's boundaries can expand to align with the limits of being.
+In truth, the body incessantly dismantles the crude borders imposed upon it through its inherent zoneness—an interactive, exchange-driven, and evolving process.

-Like the monster, the machine is abruptly classified as separate from the body and is used as a metaphor to diminish the bodiliness of the body.
-When the body is thought to be theological, in other words, when the status of being a vehicle for something is simulated with the body, it is argued that the body is a type of machine; the limit drawn for the body cannot be expanded towards the limit of being, just the opposite: the body is retracted to the relatively narrow limit of the machine and held there.
-According to Georges Canguilhem, who gives Giorgio Baglivi’s De Praxi Medica as an example, likening body parts such as the stomach, veins, and muscles to tools like a retort or heat chamber, a hydraulic tube, and cables and cords expresses that the body, in the context of serving a goal, is transformed into a device for satisfaction for the ideologies that exalt technique.
-As a matter of fact, it is not a coincidence that Aristotle addressed the bodies of the slaves as “animated machines” and that René Descartes laid the foundation of mechanical philosophy at the beginning of capitalism.
-Similarly, Andy Clark and David Chalmers, who professed that there is no difference between consulting a notebook and consulting consciousness in order to access knowledge, point to a seminal trend that reevaluates the machine with the terminology of the body as opposed to the classical approach that mechanizes the body.
+Similarly, the machine is abruptly categorized as distinct from the body and is often employed as a metaphor to diminish the bodiliness of the human form.
+When the body is perceived theologically—functioning as a vehicle for something external—it is often likened to a machine.
+In this perspective, the body's limits are confined, retracting from the potential expansiveness of being to the narrower boundaries of the machine.
+Georges Canguilhem, referencing Giorgio Baglivi’s De Praxi Medica, illustrates this point: likening body parts such as the stomach, veins, and muscles to devices like a retort, hydraulic tubes, and cords demonstrates how the body, in serving a goal, is reduced to an instrument for ideologies that exalt technique.
+It is no coincidence that Aristotle referred to the bodies of slaves as "animated machines," or that René Descartes laid the groundwork for mechanical philosophy at the dawn of capitalism.
+Similarly, Andy Clark and David Chalmers, who argue that consulting a notebook is no different from consulting consciousness to access knowledge, exemplify a seminal trend that reimagines the machine using the terminology of the body, contrasting with the classical approach that mechanizes the human form.

-The fact that all elements, processes, and impacts of the body can be found in the whole of being creates an extraordinary sense of adventure and makes us experience a cosmological exaltation: the body is the cause and result, subject and object, the beginning and the end of a finiteness whose limits we have not been able to determine.
-Therefore, the body is more than an input-output space, which has been defined as out-of-body due to an illusion; it is, as a temporality and spatiality fluctuation, a structure that can consciously or unconsciously penetrate into the universal cluster called "being," which engulfs all things.
-The natural outcome of the relationship between the body and being is that the body is not equivalent to being, but the limit of being is at the same time the limit of the body. ''
+The fact that all elements, processes, and impacts of the body are reflected in the entirety of being creates an extraordinary sense of adventure, evoking cosmological awe.
+The body is simultaneously cause and effect, subject and object, the beginning and the end of a finiteness whose limits remain undefined.
+Thus, the body transcends the reductive notion of an input-output system relegated to the out-of-body illusion.
+Instead, it is a temporal and spatial fluctuation—a structure capable of consciously or unconsciously penetrating the universal cluster called "being," which encompasses all things.
+The natural outcome of the relationship between the body and being is this: while the body is not equivalent to being, the limits of being are also the limits of the body.''

-Starting with brainstorming, concepts will be acquainted with the different methodological steps described below gained through a series of various creative experiences to gather new information and evolve the experiences.
+Beginning with brainstorming, the concepts will follow different methodological steps outlined below.
+These steps, derived from a variety of creative experiences, aim to gather new information and evolve the design process.

-Problem Tree: A tool for clarifying the problems addressed by a design project.
-A structured hierarchy of problems with higher-level problems.
+• Problem Tree: A tool for clarifying the problems addressed by a design project.
+It involves creating a structured hierarchy of issues, identifying higher-level problems and their underlying causes.

-Mind Map: A diagram is used to represent a number of ideas or things.
-Using images, symbols, or words for nodes, selecting keywords, and analyzing information and relations.
+• Mind Map: A diagram used to represent a range of ideas or concepts.
+By using images, symbols, or words for nodes, selecting keywords, and analyzing information and relationships, it aids in visualizing connections.

-Storyboard: A form of scripting that communicates each step of activities, experiences, or interactions.
-Creating the story and the users.
+• Storyboard: A form of scripting that communicates each step of activities, experiences, or interactions.
+This involves crafting a narrative that defines the story and the users involved.

-Moodboard: A collage of images and words that includes samples of forms, colors, and textures to convey the complex emotional communication of the intended design.
-Collage involves gluing abstract images or words onto cardboard that may include objects, materials, structures, and interactions.
-Collecting and analyzing the stories.
+• Moodboard: A collage of images and words, including samples of forms, colors, and textures, to convey the emotional tone of the intended design.
+The collage may incorporate abstract images, objects, materials, structures, and interactions to collect and analyze stories.

-Concept Sketch: A fast freehand drawing.
-Individual designers generate sketches, and each designer presents their ideas to the group.
+• Concept Sketch: A quick freehand drawing.
+Individual designers create sketches and present their ideas to the group for feedback and collaboration.

-Cognitive Map: A mental map of an environment is one in which people remember and recall physical or virtual space and spatial experiences.
+• Cognitive Map: A mental representation of an environment, capturing how people remember and recall physical or virtual spaces and their spatial experiences.

-User Experience (Group Work): Documenting and visualizing the experiences that users have and their responses to their experiences.
+• User Experience (Group Work): Documenting and visualizing users’ experiences and their responses to these interactions, providing valuable feedback for refining the design.

 OBJECTIVES